opentok/OpenTok-Ruby-SDK/README.md

 ## Requirements

 You need an api-key and secret.
-Request them at <http://www.tokbox.com/opentok/tools/js/apikey>.
+Sign up at <http://www.tokbox.com/opentok/tools/js/apikey>.

 # OpenTokSDK

 In order to use any of the server side functions, you must first create an `OpenTokSDK` object with your developer credentials.
-`OpenTokSDK` takes 2-3 parameters:
+`OpenTokSDK` takes 2 parameters:
 > key (string) - Given to you when you register
 > secret (string) - Given to you when you register